 Failure to yield cases are often hard fought and can be highly technical.
 They routinely require expert testimony from accident reconstruction engineers and human factors experts.
 This is especially true when the case is not a case of clear cut liability.
 For example, sometimes the party who had the right of way could not avoid hitting the driver who was required to yield.
 This driver is still the accident victim, because the other driver’s failure to yield to oncoming traffic is what caused the accident.
 In cases like these, it may be necessary to prove who was at fault or who failed to yield.
 Sometimes the legal responsibility for an accident may be shared by the parties involved.
 For these reasons, it is imperative to contact a car accident attorney who has experience litigating failure to yield cases.

 Need Help?
 Contact Our Car Accident Lawyers

-Still need more information?
-Contact the experienced team at Hannon Legal Group today to learn if you can receive compensation for your injury or loss.
+If you have been injured or lost a family member in a car accident, contact an experienced accident lawyer at Hannon Legal Group today for a FREE evaluation of your case and to learn if you can receive compensation for your injury or loss.